2016 Los Angeles Rams season: Week 14: vs. Atlanta Falcons

 Returning home to the Coliseum, the Rams were in trouble from the start when L.A. return man Mike Thomas muffed the opening kickoff, which was recovered by the Falcons at the Rams 3-yard line.
 One play later, Atlanta quarterback Matt Ryan threw the first of three touchdown passes on the day with a 3-yard strike to wide receiver Justin Hardy as Atlanta, the eventual NFC Champion, romped to victory even without playing its top two wideouts Julio Jones and Mohamed Sanu, who were both sidelined with injuries.
 Ryan tossed his second touchdown to running back Tevin Coleman at the start of the second quarter.
 Meanwhile, Rams rookie quarterback Jared Goff struggled greatly, throwing two interceptions in the first half, the second of which was returned 33 yards for a touchdown by linebacker Deion Jones and a 21–0 Falcons lead.
 On Atlanta's first possession of the third period, Ryan found wide receiver Taylor Gabriel for a 64-yard touchdown pass play and Coleman added another score on a 6-yard TD run.
 The Falcons rout was completed on the Rams' next drive as defensive end Vic Beasley, who had three sacks of Goff, stripped the Rams QB of the ball and scooped it up himself for a 21-yard fumble recovery return touchdown.
 The Rams salvaged some dignity in the fourth quarter with short touchdown runs by Goff and Todd Gurley, but the outcome of the game had long been decided.
 After the game, Gurley lashed out at the team for running a "middle-school offense."
 The loss (in which Los Angeles was mathematically eliminated from postseason contention) was the 165th of Jeff Fisher's career, tying him with Dan Reeves for the most in NFL history.
 The game would turn to be the last for Fisher as the Rams' head coach, as he was fired the following day.
 Fisher ended his NFL coaching career with a record of 172–165–1.
+The Rams also finished 1-3 against the NFC South.